deveshdatwani/ai4av-assignment/README.md

 4. Change YOLO classes only to traffic lights
 5. Split the dataset into train and test split using the train_test_split module written
 6. This creates train.txt and test.txt
+7. Finally train the model with the given command